Getting a COVID-19 vaccine should protect your child from getting seriously ill with COVID-19.

 - a severe allergic reaction (anaphylaxis) in the past, including to any other vaccine or medication

-- pericarditis after a previous dose of the Pfizer/BioNTech COVID-19 vaccine
+- had myocarditis or pericarditis (inflammation of the heart muscle) after a previous dose of any COVID-19 vaccine

-If your child aged 5 to 11 has had multisystem inflammatory syndrome
+If your child aged 5 to 11 had PIMS or MIS-C

-If your child aged 5 to 11 has had multisystem inflammatory syndrome they can get the COVID-19 vaccine.
+If your child aged 5 to 11 has had paediatric inflammatory multisystem syndrome (PIMS), they can get the COVID-19 vaccine.
+This is also known as multisystem inflammatory syndrome (MIS-C).

 They should wait until they have recovered and at least 90 days after they were diagnosed.